Farming is life.

 I fell into farming like I fall into many things in life: through a succession of happy coincidences, starting with an urban childhood, a freakish obsession with worms and a dirty attitude (more blah blah blah about that here.
 I followed that muddy path where it led me – through college, to the rainforests, to a degree in biology, to the art of growing things.
 And that path, with all its twists and turns (never mind muddy bottoms), led me to this: farming is life.

 Farming isn’t the easiest of lives, nor the cleanest, but it is an interesting and fulfilling one.
-So, like many of my farming brethren, I’ll lend my voice to the chorus of the Internet, that new frontier and great equalizer.
+So, like many of my farming brethren, I’ll lend my voice to the chorus of the Internet, since in the Internet you can find anything, from information to a good cheap mechanical keyboard for your pc games maybe even going online to get different gaming items at different sites online like http://mycsgoboosting.com/resources/csgo-trading-sites.
 Maybe, out here in the ’verse, my stories won’t be so uncommon after all.

 Debby Zygielbaum is the Vineyard Manager (or, as she’s fond of saying, ‘Dirt Farmer’), at Robert Sinskey Vineyards in Napa and a frequent contributor on Nopalize.
 She can be found @walkthevine on Twitter and Instagram.